MTASZTAKI/ApertusVR/README.md

 ![Overview](http://www.apertusvr.org/wp-content/uploads/2017/04/overview-998x1024.png)

 ## About
-Distributed scene sharing engine for virtual and augmented reality on any platform and hardware
+ApertusVR offers a brand new "no vendor lock-in" approach for virtual and augmented reality on different operating systems and on different virtual and augmented reality hardware.

-ApertusVR has a loosely coupled structure in order to easily configure the engine capabilities and run these configuration instances on different machines and connect them together via internet.

-ApertusVR creates multiuser scenes which means that all of the participant shares the same things at the same time.

-ApertusVR has set-in-stone interfaces, language bindings and disjunct libraries therefore it is easily embeddable to an existing development.
+This higher abstraction level enables that the business logic has to be implemented once and then it works on any platform.
+Moreover these different virtual and augmented reality hardware can be shared a same virtual reality scene at the same time.

+The ApertusVR engine only contains libraries in order to easily integrate the virtual and augmented reality technologies into an already existing product.
+By the help of the factory plugins and samples ApertusVR could boosts up the creation of a minimum viable product from scratch.

 ## How to use
 ### From Source